 Louisiana Bar Exam Overview

-The Louisiana Bar Exam consists of 9 locally developed sections.
-Each of the 9 subject-matter tests which comprise the exam may include short answer and/or multiple choice items.
+The Louisiana Bar Exam consists of nine locally developed sections.
+Each of the nine subject-matter tests which comprise the exam may include short answer and/or multiple-choice items.

 The nine-part written exam includes the following: Civil Code I; Civil Code II; Civil Code III; Louisiana Code of Civil Procedure; Torts; Business Entities & Negotiable Instruments; Constitutional Law; Criminal Law, Procedure & Evidence; and Federal Jurisdiction & Procedure.

 Louisiana scores on a 900-point scale.
 A passing score of 650 is required in Louisiana.